anoma/namada/documentation/specs/src/economics/fee-system.md

 of gas per byte.

-For the gas limit, we provide a mapping between all the whitelisted transactions and VPs to their cost in gas units: more specifically, the cost of a tx/VP is given by the run time cost of its wasm code.
-As the cost is constant, it is guaranteed that the same transaction will always require the same amount of gas: since the price per gas unit is controlled via governance, though, the price for the same transaction may vary in time.
+For the gas limit, we provide a mapping between all the whitelisted transactions and non-native VPs to their cost in gas units: more specifically, the cost of a tx/VP is given by the run time cost of its wasm code.
 A transaction is also charged with the gas required by the validity predicates that it triggers.

-In addition to these, each inner transaction spends gas for compilation costs (of both the tx and the associated, non-native, VPs) which are charged even if the compiled transactions was already available in cache, and ancillaries operations (like loading non-native VP codes from storage).
+In addition to these, each inner transaction spends gas for loading the wasm module from storage, compilation costs (of both the tx and the associated, non-native, VPs) which are charged even if the compiled transactions was already available in cache, ancillaries operations (like loading non-native VP modules from storage) and the calls to the exposed host functions.

 To summarize, the gas for a given wrapper transaction can be computed as:

-$$WrapperGas = TxSize + FixedRuntimeGas + TxCodeSize + MiscOpsGas$$
+$$\begin{aligned} Gas & = WrapperSize \\ & + TxFixedRuntimeGas \\ & + NonNativeVpsFixedRuntimeCost \\ & + 2 * WasmModuleSize \\ & + MiscOpsGas \\ & + HostFnsCallsGas\end{aligned}$$

 Gas accounting is about preventing a transaction from exceeding two gas limits: